scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 By default, AWS RDS Databases have monitoring enabled.
 You can follow the [official guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) to learn more about monitoring.

-## AWS Aurora
+## Amazon Aurora

 Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud.
-In this section, you will create an AWS Aurora Database for MySQL/PostgreSQL.
+In this section, you will create an Amazon Aurora Database for MySQL/PostgreSQL.

 ### Recommendations

-* You should check the best practices for AWS Aurora from the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.BestPractices.html).
+* You should check the best practices for Amazon Aurora from the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.BestPractices.html).

 ### Steps

-You can create an AWS Aurora cluster based on the [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html).
+You can create an Amazon Aurora cluster based on the [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html).

 ### Scale Performance